xing/hops/packages/pwa/README.md

 # OR npm install --save hops-pwa
 ```

-[//]: # 'TODO: add general section about setting up a basic hops project to main Hops readme'

-If you don't already have an existing Hops project read this section [on how to set up your first Hops project.](https://missing-link-explain-quick-start)
+If you don't already have an existing Hops project read this section [on how to set up your first Hops project.](https://github.com/xing/hops/tree/wip-docs-next#quick-start)

 ### Usage